gitbeet/ai-chat-app/README.md

 Chat application that allows users to interact with a smart assistant in real-time.

-[Click here](https://ai-chat-app-client-production.up.railway.app/) to go to the project page.
+<a href="https://ai-chat-app-client-production.up.railway.app/" target="_blank">Click here</a> to go to the project page.

 ---